What is your return policy?

 Please include your name, address, contact phone number, and reason for returning the product.
 Refunds will be credited to your method of payment upon receipt and verification of product condition.

 - We ship via United States Postal Service (USPS).
 The shipping calculations occur upon checkout.
 Most products ship within 3-5 business days.

 - When ordering telescope, spotting scope, binocular or camera filters you need to know the outside diameter of your optical tube.
 For a correct fit, measure the widest distance across the end of your optical tube from outside edge to outside edge.

 - These filters block 99.999% of the sunlight and therefore are rated with a neutral density of 5.
 Careful handling and proper maintenance will ensure a long filter life.

-- With your optical device you should be able to see sunspots, surface granulation, planet transits, or a solar eclipse.
+- With your optical device you will see sunspots, solar granulation (suns Photosphere), transits, or a solar eclipse.

 - The heat and intense light is blocked before it enters the telescope.
 Your telescope may get warm from direct sunlight on the telescope but not from the small amount of visible light transmitted through the filter.
 Please read and understand your filter instructions before use.